muratvezir/D365.Setup/README.md

 ## License
-This project is published under an Open Source license.
-You can find more information in the LICENSE file.
+This project is licensed under the GNU General Public License (GPL).
+See the [LICENSE](./LICENSE) file for details.